Type: Chicken Keeping

 Feel free to ask questions throughout the course, and there is a later opportunity to chat over refreshments if there is anything else you wish to discuss.
 Home made cake is also provided and printed information sheets.

-Hi, I'm Lisanne, a qualified pet bereavement counsellor and pet blog writer.
+Hi, I'm Lisanne, a pet blog writer and mad chicken/cat lady!
 I run the Omlet hen keeping courses at my home in north Manchester.
-I have run these courses since 2011 and have enjoyed every one of them!
+I have run these courses since 2011 and have enjoyed every one of them.
 Beginners and established owners have been on my course and all are welcome from 7 years upwards

 I have kept all types of animals in my life but chickens definitely rock!
 They are relatively low maintenance and they produce fresh eggs as well as manure, pest control and provide us with entertainment.
 They are the pets that keep on giving!
 However, when we started out, there was limited information available and no one else kept chickens as pets in the area.
 Chickens were still regarded purely as farm stock, so I think a lot of people thought we were a bit mad!
 Our neighbours have been great though, and have been fully supportive from the word go.
 We have had various breeds of hens, but at the moment we just have pure breds and also some chickens and ducks we hatched previously.
 We like to choose hens that lay different coloured eggs for variety and also so we know who's pulling their weight!
 We also have 3 cats, Bart, Phoebe and Ringo who like to watch the chickens antics from the window.